Docs

 Plan Price 4.4556 X Quantity subscribed 10.625 = Line item amount computed 47.34075

-The same rounding logic is applied for credit notes and quotes.
+The same rounding logic is applied to credit notes and quotes.
 The line item amount and tax amount are rounded off to their currency precision.

 Customers can experience improved functionality when utilizing multi-decimal support for displaying unit prices and quantities, regardless of whether they use a UBB solution.
 The enhancement involves truncating trailing zeroes after two decimal places.
 This practice is commonly employed to achieve a more concise and aesthetically pleasing number format.
 Notably, this adjustment exclusively impacts the visual representation of invoices, invoice details, credit notes, and quotes.